4kW solar panel systems: an expert guide

 '4kW' in yellow, outlined in black, over an image of a black solar panel, against a blue background

-💷 A 4kW solar panel system typically costs £9,500 to buy and install
+💷 A 4kW solar & battery system usually costs around £11,500 to buy and install

-✂️ You can cut your electricity bills by up to 103%
+✂️ It can cut your electricity bills by 103%

 When you’re looking to buy a solar panel system, you want to make sure it’s the right size for your home’s needs.